schellenberg/computerscience20/_sources/VisualProgrammingEnv/FirstProgram.rst

 .. note:: Notice that Scratch uses the Cartesian plane (the xy grid system you learned in math class), and that the origin is directly in the centre of the stage.

 Drag both sprites to the locations you would like them to be when they are going to have the conversation.
-Notice that the x and y values in the *Go to* block in the blocks palette updates with the x and y locations of the sprite when you release the mouse.
+Notice that the x and y values in the *Go to* block in the block palette updates with the x and y locations of the sprite when you release the mouse.
 Now hook a **glide 1 secs to x: y:** block to the bottom of the script of the character coming in from the left hand side of the stage.
 Then drag a **say Hello! for 2 secs** block from the Looks tab onto the bottom of that, to have the character start the conversation.
 Finally, drag a **broadcast** block from the Events tab and hook it onto the bottom of the script.
 It should now look something like this:

 .. image:: images/scratch_goTo_andGlide.png